Benl0/logman/README.md

 > _Use the [default_config.json](logman/default_config.json) as a guide.
 Seriously.
 It's really finnicky..._

 > [!TIP]
-> Within the config, it's recommended to specify `"style": "{"`.
-This is to allow character spacing via f string formatting syntax.
+> Within the config, it's recommended to specify `"style": "{"` for simple character spacing via f string formatting syntax.

 There are three Formatter classess: